nolar/kopf/docs/handlers.rst

 .. note::

-    If the operator is running in a Kubernetes cluster, there can be timeouts set for liveness/readiness checls of a pod.
+    If the operator is running in a Kubernetes cluster, there can be timeouts set for liveness/readiness checks of a pod.

-    If the startup takes too longer in total (e.g. due to retries), the pod can be killed by Kubernetes as not responding to the probes.
+    If the startup takes too long in total (e.g. due to retries), the pod can be killed by Kubernetes as not responding to the probes.

     Either design the startup activities to be as fast as possible,